How to Enroll in the PACE Program

 Important Reminders for Completing the PACE Application and FAFSA Waiver

+- Complete the Residency Section.
 This information is required for verification of Horry and Georgetown County residence.
 If you were born in South Carolina, please put your birth date for the Date Present

-Complete the FAFSA waiver form and mark the space indicating that you are a current high-school student in dual enrollment, sign it,
+- Complete the FAFSA waiver form indicating that you are a current high-school student in dual enrollment, sign it,

 * Note: Incomplete PACE packets without high school signatures/parent or student signatures, social security numbers, test scores, or FAFSA Waiver will result in delayed admissions, non-admissions, or loss of preferred classes.